All Episodes

 Boom.

-Use of interstate commerce facilities in the commission of murder for hire.
+So, And this is important: use of interstate commerce facilities in the commission of a murder for hire.

-Whoever travels, whoever travels or and causes another, including the intended victim to travel in interstate or foreign commerce or uses or causes another, including the intended victim to use the mail or any facility of interstate or foreign commerce with intent that a murder be committed in violation of the laws of any state or the United States as consideration for the receipt of or as consideration for a promise or agreement to pay anything of pecuniary value or who conspires to do so shall be fined under this title or in prison for
+Whoever travels, whoever travels or causes another, including the intended victim, to travel in interstate or foreign commerce or uses or causes another, including the intended victim, to use the mail or any facility of interstate or foreign commerce with intent that a murder be committed in violation of the laws of any state or the United States as consideration for the receipt of or as consideration for a promise or agreement to pay anything of pecuniary value or who conspires to do so shall be fined under this title or imprisoned for

 So what does that mean?

-And someone's gonna get paid off of this, you're gonna go to jail for a really long time and have a really bad time.
+Well, in a very long run on sentence, basically, if you try to get somebody killed and you affect interstate commerce, right, and someone's going to get paid off of this, you're going to go to jail for a really long time and have a really bad time.

 So I've explained interstate commerce before, right?

-When I talk about uh fellow in possession of a firearm, right?
+When I talk about felon in possession of a firearm, right?

 Well, now I'm a convicted felon.